abe4x4/stock_picker/README.md

 python main.py
 ```

-The script will iterate through a predefined list of ticker symbols (which you can modify in `main.py`) and print the results of the screening process for each stock.
+The script will now automatically fetch the list of S&P 500 ticker symbols from Wikipedia and iterate through them, applying the defined screening criteria.
+It will print detailed results for each stock, indicating whether it met each criterion.
 Finally, it will list all stocks that met all the specified criteria.

+**Note on Performance:** The script includes a small delay (`time.sleep`) between requests to avoid overwhelming data sources.
+For screening a large number of stocks (like the S&P 500), this process can take several minutes.
+You can adjust the `time.sleep` duration in `main.py` if needed, but be mindful of rate limits from data providers.

 ## Future Enhancements / To-Do List